cafjs/caf/README.md

 ### Getting Started

+Note that the tools only support `npm v2`.
+Use node.js `v4.X.X` or, in more recent versions of node.js, downgrade npm.
+Also, all our development is done with Linux.

 Clone this repository (`git clone https://github.com/cafjs/caf.git`) within your `$HOME` directory, and update submodules:

       cd caf; git submodule update --init